sythoniq/yui/README.md

 - No real-time updates yet (WebSockets planned)
 - Form validation still in progress
 - Forced to rerender entire page upon sending a message

+#### Disclaimer
+-- I did use AI to help with what to put in the readme and formatting